Patricia L. Herbold: Environmental conservation

-Ambassador Herbold has worked with Long Live the Kings, a non-profit organization dedicated to the restoration of wild salmon in the Pacific Northwest.
+Herbold has worked with Long Live the Kings, a non-profit organization dedicated to the restoration of wild salmon in the Pacific Northwest.

 Awards

-Ambassador Herbold was the first recipient of the annual Scholar of Life Award of St. Joseph Orphanage and was inducted into the Horatio Alger Association of Distinguished Americans in April, 2014.
+Herbold was the first recipient of the annual Scholar of Life Award of St. Joseph Orphanage and was inducted into the Horatio Alger Association of Distinguished Americans in April, 2014.

-Family
+Personal life

-Ambassador Herbold and her husband, Robert J. Herbold, have three grown children, Donna, Gregory, and Jim, and seven grandchildren.
+Herbold met and married her husband, Robert J. Herbold, who was her trigonometry instructor.
+Together they have three children and seven grandchildren.